BitImpact-Studio/bitimpact-studio.github.io/README.md

 # bitimpact-studio.github.io
-A repository of BitImpact Studio's website
+An official repository of the BitImpact Studio website